-Results from the study, led by researchers at The Royal Marsden, have been presented at the EACR-ESMO joint conference on liquid biopsies.
+Results from the study have been presented at the EACR-ESMO joint conference on liquid biopsies.

 Researchers analysed liquid biopsies from 47 patients at The Royal Marsden who had localised rectal cancer - i.e. cancer that had not already spread to other body parts.

 They took blood samples before, during and after patients had completed treatment with combined chemotherapy and radiotherapy (CRT), and after surgery.

 They were able to detect ctDNA in 74 percent of patients pre-treatment, 21 percent of patients mid-way through CRT, 21 percent after CRT and 13 percent after surgery.